DoctorWkt/acwj/58_Ptr_Increments/Readme.md

 difficult to get everything synchronised (in practice).
 There is probably some scope to refactor here to make the synchronisation much easier.

+Then, while trying to link all the object files that our compiler had made from its own source code, I found that we were not propagating loop/switch end labels properly.

-We've now reached the point where our compiler can parse every one of its source code files, and generates assembly code for it.
-This is now the **WDIL** point: why doesn't it link?
+We've now reached the point where our compiler can parse every one of its source code files, generate assembly code for it, and we can link them.

-Right now, there are bugs in the output because there are several jumps to label `L0`, and there should not be any `L0`!
-This is preventing all of the assembly output files from being turned in object code and being linked.
-Now the amount of work to uncover the bugs is going to increase.
+We have reached the final stage of our journey, one that is probably going to be the most painful, the **WDIW** stage: why doesn't it work?

+Here, we don't have a debugger, we are going to have to look at lots of assembly output.
+We'll have to single-step assembly and look at register values.

-In the next part of our compiler writing journey, I will start the **WDIL** jouney.
+In the next part of our compiler writing journey, I will start on the **WDIW** stage.
+We are going to need some strategies to make our work effective.